Data extracted: May 2026

 Growth cycle coincident indicator

-During the fourth quarter of 2023, the growth cycle coincident indicator (GCCI) remained stable at 1.0, showing that the euro area economy is in a slowdown phase.
+In Q1 2026, the growth cycle coincident indicator (GCCI) remained stable at one, indicating a persistent slowdown phase.

 Business cycle coincident indicator

-The business cycle coincident indicator (BCCI) remained stable at zero in the fourth quarter of 2023, confirming the absence of any recessionary signals.
+The business cycle coincident indicator (BCCI) remained steady at zero in Q1 2026, indicating the absence of recessionary signals.

 Acceleration cycle coincident indicator